lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-03-Small-Challenges-I.md

 The proof involves assuming the contrary, defining some polynomials, taking an integral and eventually obtaining an integer between 0 and 1.
 This sounds like the same technique used to prove that exponentials were irrational in my [earlier post.]({% post_url 2022-02-16-Irrationals %})

+*Note added 2024-09-13*: this challenge has [now been fulfilled](https://www.isa-afp.org/entries/Pi_Irrational.html), by Manuel himself!

 ### Impossibility of cubing the cube

 Littlewood, in his *Mathematician's Miscellany*, posed the question